 THE TECHNIQUE : WEAVING

-The Little Market is proud to work with talented artisans at GAIA, in the United States, Kara Weaves in India, and Luchometik, in Mexico.
+The Little Market is proud to work with talented artisans at GAIA, in the United States, Kara Weaves in India, Luchometik, in Mexico, and Lula Mena, in El Salvador.

 GAIA is one of our artisan partners based out of the United States, and the organization employs marginalized refugee women who are rebuilding their lives in Dallas, Texas.
 These women have survived hardships in life, such as violence and oppression in their home countries, and have faced new challenges as they’ve started over in a country that is foreign to them.
 At GAIA, the women engage in personal connections and can work toward earning financial independence and taking care of themselves and their families.
 The Dallas team creates designs that are based on the artisans’ skills.
 For example, some of the women have sewing skills, and they can often sew from home with smaller machines.
 Other women will work on making jewelry based on GAIA’s designs.
 Most of the vintage and recycled textiles come from throughout the world, such as Africa, Guatemala, Mexico, and Thailand, while GAIA’s exclusive designs are hand-woven by artisans who are located in India.